-The Co-op program at Benzie Central is under the auspices of the Traverse Bay Intermediate School District's Vocational Program.
+The Co-op program at Benzie Central is under the auspices of Northwest Educational Services Vocational Program.
 Co-op is open to senior students who have successfully enrolled in CTC vocational education programs or who are currently enrolled in CTC vocational preparatory classes.